Noise-Adaptive Regularization for Robust Multi-Label Remote Sensing Image Classification: Introduction

 Although the formal distinction between additive and subtractive noise has established a clearer analytical basis to study robustness under label noise in \gls{MLC}, this conceptual progress has not led to corresponding methodological advances.
 Existing approaches in \gls{MLC} \cite{hua_learning_2020}, \cite{aksoy_multi-label_2022}, \cite{ridnik_asymmetric_2021}, \cite{song_toward_2024} typically treat noisy annotations as supervised signals and lack mechanisms that explicitly adapt learning behavior to different noise types.
 This is restrictive, since noisy multi-label annotations may combine informative and misleading supervision within the same sample, making uniform treatment of all label entries inadequate.
 Semi-supervised learning provides a principled framework for addressing this ambiguity, as it explicitly permits selective attenuation of supervision by reinterpreting unreliable label entries as unlabeled, while still exploiting their underlying data structure.
 In \gls{SLC}, semi-supervised strategies have been proven highly effective for noise-robust training through mechanisms such as confidence-based sample selection \cite{jiang_mentornet_2018}, \cite{han_co-teaching_2018}, consistency regularization \cite{nguyen_self_2020}, \cite{li_dividemix_2019}, and pseudo-label refinement \cite{huang_self-adaptive_2020}, \cite{liu_early-learning_2020}.
 Nevertheless, extending these strategies to the multi-label setting is non-trivial, as correlated label structures, class imbalances, and the coexistence of multiple noise types each influence model behavior in distinct ways \cite{burgert_effects_2022}.
-To address these challenges, we introduce NAR, a novel noise-adaptive regularization method that integrates confidence-based label correction with a multi-label adaptation of \gls{ELR}.
+In particular, \gls{RS} \gls{MLC} commonly suffers from two forms of imbalance.
+First, some land cover classes occur substantially more frequently than others, leading to class imbalance.
+Second, because each class is absent in the majority of images, positive label entries constitute only a small fraction of the overall label matrix, resulting in a strong present--absent imbalance.
+These properties complicate the identification of noisy label entries and increase the risk that incorrect supervision dominates the learning process.
+To address the above mentioned challenges, we introduce NAR, a novel noise-adaptive regularization method that integrates confidence-based label correction with a multi-label adaptation of \gls{ELR}.
 Our method distinguishes between additive and subtractive noise by dynamically adapting label handling according to model confidence.
 Label entries with high confidence are retained, label entries with moderate confidence are temporarily deactivated, while those with low confidence are corrected via flipping.
 This enables a semi-supervised, noise-type–adaptive regularization process that selectively suppresses unreliable supervision while preserving informative samples.

 In summary, our contributions are the following: